bigBrain1901/191CS124_MEN-Stack/README.md

 ## Known bugs

 1. Server side mimetype check for files is limited to .jpg, .jpeg, .png only, although user should technically be able to upload other valid image files.

+1. Please ignore the error `Cannot set headers after they are sent to the client`.
+I am unaware of why it happens, and would love to know!

+1. ___The calendar while setting deadline for auction on item accepts past values.
+But I left it like that only as it is easier for you and me to test myweb-app for old items.
+So not a bug!___

 ----------------------------------------